 Jon Szunko - Musical Director

-Jon first dabbled in music, as so many of us do, by horrifying his parents by attempting to play the recorder as a child.
-He graduated onto the clarinet not soon after, progressing eventually into university where he left with a top degree in music.
-Jon has not stopped terrifying people with his music since and has even managed to carve out a career as a secondary school music teacher, where he has learnt the best way to keep hold of an audience is to put them in a classroom with the threat of detention if they try to leave.
+Like many musicians, Jon’s musical journey began by tormenting his parents with enthusiastic attempts at the recorder as a child.
+Before long, he graduated to the clarinet, eventually going on to study music at university, where he earned a top degree in the subject.
+Since then, Jon has continued spreading musical chaos far and wide, even managing to build a career as a secondary school music teacher.
+There, he has discovered that the best way to keep an audience engaged is to place them in a classroom with the threat of detention if they attempt to leave.

 .....